vznh/vznh/README.md

 # 👋
 I'm an undergraduate at UC Santa Cruz with a primary in both Computer Science and Biology, concentrating in software engineering and neuroscience.
 Ex-Apple, Ex-Startup, & exited once.

-- Current: Building a tool to aggregate & allow easier exploration of open-source repositories.
+- Current: Building whatever I want

 - So far, I contributed to: [Repomix](https://github.com/yamadashy/repomix), [Ghostfolio](https://github.com/ghostfolio/ghostfolio)